-Performance
+Performance and attribution

-The fund declined by -4.23% during the quarter.
+The fund declined by -3.26% during the quarter.
 The reference benchmark MSCI EMU Index (Net Total Return) returned -1.94%.
-The peer group, EAA Fund Eurozone Large-Cap Equity, provided an average return of -2.63%, which placed the fund in the fourth quartile of its peer group.
+The peer group, EAA Fund Eurozone Large-Cap Equity, provided an average return of -2.63%, which placed the fund in the third quartile of its peer group.

-Stock selections within health care, industrials and energy sectors weighed most during Q4 while utilities, materials and technology were also relatively weak.
-Financials and consumer discretionary exposures proved most beneficial from a sector point of view, while zero allocation to real estate was also of some benefit.
+Stock selections within health care and energy sectors weighed most during Q4 while utilities and technology were also relatively weak.
+Consumer discretionary exposure proved most beneficial from a sector point of view, followed by consumer staples and industrials exposures, while zero allocation to real estate was also of some benefit.

-From an individual stock perspective, Dutch health care name Philips was weak after third quarter sales failed to impress with China being cited as a 'notable headwind'.
-Elsewhere, German specialty chemical firm Wacker Chemie reported an earnings miss driven mostly by weakness in polymers, Finnish renewable energy name Neste ended a dismal year poorly, with weakness in its Renewable Products division once again a key drag, while French IT services provider Cap Gemini struggled after reporting reduced revenue growth, dragged lower by a decline in its North America market.
-Finally, performance from Dutch brewer Heineken was poor in part due to unfavourable weather and softer consumer sentiment, leading to earnings downgrades in Q4, and not owning aircraft manufacturer Airbus also weighed on relative returns.
+From an individual stock perspective, exposure to E.ON proved a notable detractor.
+Shares in the German utility were impacted after a top civil court indicated it will side with regulators who want to cap the amount network operators can charge.
+Dutch health care name Philips was weak after third quarter sales failed to impress with China being cited as a 'notable headwind'.
+Elsewhere, Finnish renewable energy name Neste ended a dismal year poorly, with weakness in its Renewable Products division once again a key drag, while French IT services provider Cap Gemini struggled after reporting reduced revenue growth, dragged lower by a decline in its North America market.
+Finally, performance from Dutch brewer Heineken was poor in part due to unfavourable weather and softer consumer sentiment, leading to earnings downgrades in Q4.

-More positively, Daimler Truck shares performed admirably as analysts were more positive on its prospects despite potential tariffs weighing on the sector.
-German industrial name Gea Group saw its shares respond well to a strong earnings margin forecast, while shares in Italian banking name Finecobank rose on the back of strong deposit inflows and higher brokerage revenues.
+More positively, shares in Ryanair moved higher following comments from CEO of better bookings momentum, aircraft manufacturer Airbus rose as cost-cutting measures and strong deliveries, particularly for the A320, were well received by the market, while Daimler Truck shares performed admirably as analysts were more positive on its prospects despite potential tariffs weighing on the sector.
 Elsewhere, our large underweight in ASML as well as not owning luxury names L'Oreal and LVMH assisted relative returns during Q4.